Robust agents learn causal world models: Proof of

-While \Cref{alg: q est} identifies the smallest value of $q$ such that the optimal policy changes, as we no longer have an optimal policy oracle, the probability $\tilde q$ returned by \Cref{alg: q est} is no longer necessarily equal to $q_\text{crit}$ as the minimal value of $q$ where the policy oracle returns $d_3$ now must satisfy a regret bound only (see \Cref{fig:bounds}).
+While \Cref{alg: q est} identifies the smallest value of $q$ such that the optimal policy changes, as we no longer have an optimal policy oracle, the probability $\tilde q$ returned by \Cref{alg: q est} is no longer necessarily equal to $q_\text{crit}$.
+Instead, there are minimal and maximal value of $\tilde q$ that \Cref{alg: q est} can return, which are determined by the regret bound (see \Cref{fig:bounds}).

-Our first aim is to bound $q_\text{crit}$ using $\tilde q$.
+Our first aim is to bound $q_\text{crit}$ using $\tilde q$ returned by the policy oracle.
 The maximal (minimal) values $\tilde q$ can take while satisfying the regret bound are $q^\pm$, which are the solutions to the equations

-Using \eqref{eq: final exp} these simplify to
+Using \eqref{eq: piecewise here} these simplify to